SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 Pivotal Cloud Foundry 2.0 ships with a version of CredHub Server with which this client works.
 Applications deployed to PCF 2.0 are automatically provided with a client certificate and a private key that can be used for mTLS authentication with the included CredHub server.
 No creation or binding of services is required.

-If you wish to use UAA authentication, you need to give a user with `credhub.read` and/or `credhub.write` claims.
+If you wish to use UAA authentication, you need a user with `credhub.read` and/or `credhub.write` claims.

 ### 4.2.4 Getting a Client